 Social Media and Publishing Success

-Today, Hammond makes good money from social media too.
+Today, Hammond also makes good money from social media, connecting with fans who appreciate his work.
 His accounts bring in between $264,536 and $370,997 each year, based on his 1.8 million followers.

 On Instagram alone, he makes about $19,700 to $26,900 each month.
 His YouTube channel adds another $3,700 to $5,800 monthly to his bank account.

 He wrote “Richard Hammond’s Caravan Confidential” and “A Short History of the Motorcycle.”
-He even made science books for kids like “Can You Feel the Force?”
+He even made science books for kids, like “Can You Feel the Force?”

 Hammond’s social media presence lets him connect with fans while earning cash.
 This direct link to his audience helps him promote his other projects and business ventures.